-Raeburn Christie Clark & Wallace (the Firm) is committed to respecting your personal data rights and complying with our obligations under the General Data Protection Regulation ((EU) 2016/679) (GDPR) and the Data Protection Act 2018 (DPA) and our general obligation to protect confidential information we receive from clients or others.
+Raeburn Christie Clark & Wallace LLP (the Firm) is committed to respecting your personal data rights and complying with our obligations under the general the Data Protection Act 2018 (the UK General Data Protection Regulation) and our general obligation to protect confidential information we receive from clients or others.

 Who We Are